Check out our project in Lebanon!

 Last but not least, this endeavour leads to a reduction in CO2 emissions of refugee camps which are less dependent on the use of diesel generators.

 Each year we plan and execute our yearly project during the summer period.
-Unfortunately, last year our project had to be canceled because of the corona crisis.
-Happily, we are back this year with a new, remotely-managed project!
+Unfortunately, in 2020 our project in Nigeria had to be canceled because of the corona crisis.
+Happily, we are now back this year with a new, highly-potential project!
 Follow the link below to know what we're up to this year!